-Measure Original Target Adjusted Target Basis for Adjustment Interstate Reliability (TTR) 89.8% 89.5% In the baseline report, PennDOT's target was developed to maintain the status quo for operations.
+Measure Original Target Adjusted Target Basis for Adjustment Interstate Reliability (Travel Time Reliability) 89.8% 89.5% In the baseline report, PennDOT's target was developed to maintain the status quo for operations.
 Based on a review of the first three years of data, there are yearly variations in the reliability measure.
 PennDOT has identified impacts of construction projects on reliability while work zone traffic restrictions are in effect.
-PennDOT's 2021 STIP has an increased focus on Interstate highways, which will result in more construction projects.
-Major projects that will be underway in 2021 include the I-83 widening in Harrisburg, I-95 reconstruction in Delaware and Philadelphia counties, the Southern Beltway interchange with I-79 near Pittsburgh, and I-81 reconstruction near Carlisle.
+PennDOT's 2021 Statewide Transportation Improvement Program (STIP) has an increased focus on interstate highways, which will result in more construction projects.
+Major projects which will be underway in 2021 include the I-83 widening in Harrisburg, I-95 reconstruction in Delaware and Philadelphia Counties, the Southern Beltway interchange with I-79 near Pittsburgh, and I-81 reconstruction near Carlisle.
 Smaller projects like bridge rehabilitations also impact reliability when long-term lane closures are required.
 The target adjustment reflects a desire to maintain the status quo as planned in the baseline report while taking into account year-to-year variability with a multitude of construction scenarios.
-Other congestion management techniques to improve reliability will need to be planned and are beyond the timeframe of the four-year target for this performance period.
-Freight Reliability (TTTR) 1.34 1.40 The impacts of construction work zones on the freight reliability measure could not be mitigated prior to the 2021 construction season.
+Other congestion management techniques to improve reliability will need to be planned and are beyond the timeframe of the 4-year target for this performance period.
+Freight Reliability (Truck Travel Time Index) 1.34 1.40 The impacts of construction work zones on the freight reliability measure could not be mitigated prior to the 2021 construction season.
 PennDOT will continue to monitor data to develop appropriate mitigation strategies to improve freight reliability in future performance periods.
-The four-year target is intended to account for anticipated construction projects that will impact 2021 performance and unknown freight impacts due to the Coronavirus Disease 2019 (COVID-19) pandemic.
+The 4-year target is intended to account for anticipated construction projects which will impact 2021 performance and unknown freight impacts due to the COVID-19 pandemic.
 CMAQ CO Emissions 1,135.40 250.00 The DVRPC region is now in attainment for CO and no longer requires a target.
-As such, the statewide number is adjusted only to reflect the Southwestern Pennsylvania Commission area.
+As such, the statewide number is adjusted only to reflect the SPC area.